Pairwise Elimination with Instance-Dependent Guarantees for Bandits with Cost Subsidy: Related Work

-\textbf{BAI and Improved UCB} In our paper, we work with the notions of Cost Regret and Quality Regret which are identical to the ones introduced by \citet{pmlr-v130-sinha21a}, however unlike the setting in \citet{pmlr-v130-sinha21a} which only considers the case where the reference reward comes from the so-far unidentified optimal arm, we consider the additional cases (1) Where there is a fixed known threshold to be exceeded (which we call the known threshold setting), and (2) When there is a known reference arm $\ell$ whose reward $\mu_{\ell}$ has to be exceeded however $\mu_{\ell}$ itself is unknown.
+\textbf{BAI and Improved UCB:} In our paper, we work with the notions of cost regret and quality regret which are identical to the ones introduced by \citet{pmlr-v130-sinha21a}, however unlike the setting in \citet{pmlr-v130-sinha21a} which only considers the case where the reference reward comes from the so-far unidentified best reward arm, we consider the additional cases (1) Where there is a fixed known threshold to be exceeded, and (2) When there is a known reference arm $\ell$ whose reward $\mu_{\ell}$ has to be exceeded however $\mu_{\ell}$ itself is unknown.
 In addition to our novel PE-CS algorithm for the setting from \cite{pmlr-v130-sinha21a} we present novel algorithms for our new settings (1) and (2) as well.
 In \cite{pmlr-v130-sinha21a} the authors present three novel algorithms for the MAB-CS setting, the former two among which construct a set of empirically feasible arms by interleaving exploration and exploitation.
 We build up our approach to optimizing for the regret objectives by first solving the known reference arm $\ell$ with unknown reward $\mu_{\ell}$ setting using a successive elimination style algorithm that compares candidate arms one at a time against the reference arm to see if they are feasible.
 We call this approach Pairwise Elimination (PE), and we adapt the elimination based regret minimization algorithm Improved-UCB \citep{auer2010ucb} to develop it.
-Then we generalize PE to the case where the reference arm is the unknown optimal arm by prepending PE with a Best-Arm-Identification (BAI) stage (also based on \citet{auer2010ucb}).
-We call this latter algorithm PE-CS.
+Then we generalize PE to the case where the reference arm is the unknown best reward arm by prepending PE with a Best-Arm-Identification (BAI) stage and call this latter algorithm PE-CS.